-Cleaning Outdoor Unit
+1. Clean Outdoor Unit

-Therefore, it is essential to wash the outdoor unit with a hose to keep it running at optimal performance.
-However, you must avoid using a high-pressure hose as it may cause permanent damages to your unit.
+Therefore, washing the outdoor unit with a hose is essential to keep it running optimally.
+However, you must avoid using a high-pressure hose as it may cause permanent damage to your unit.

-Clean Drain Line
+2. Clean Drain Line

 Taking the time to clean the drain line is often neglected, but it could save you a lot of time and money by preventing damages caused due to clogging.
-Therefore, it is essential to check the drain line for clogs as it ensures the unit’s efficiency.
+Therefore, checking the drain line for clogs is essential to ensure the unit’s efficiency.

 So, to avoid expensive repairs and safeguard your health, cleaning your drain line should be a part of your annual maintenance routine.
 You can easily do it yourself by flushing one cup of chlorine and rinsing it with a gallon of water.

-Cleaning Indoor System
+3. Cleaning Indoor System

-Clean or Replace Air Filters
+4. Clean or Replace Air Filters

 When was the last time you changed the filters in your HVAC system?

-Clogged filters make it harder to circulate the air inside your home which will often result in high energy bills and is the most common cause for an air conditioning system to break down.
+Clogged filters make it harder to circulate the air inside your home, which will often result in high energy bills and is the most common cause for an air conditioning system to break down.
 So, keeping the filters clean is one of the crucial ways of maintaining your air conditioner.

 When the coils are dirty, the performance level of your unit is greatly reduced.
 Moreover, an air conditioner with dirty coils and fins will affect other critical parts like boilers, cooling towers, and chillers.

-Also, cleaning them regularly will ensure more efficient and uninterrupted services throughout the year.
+Also, cleaning coils regularly will ensure more efficient and uninterrupted services throughout the year.
 Though you can do it yourself with an appropriate coil cleaning system, it is best when left to the professionals.

-Check the Ice
+6. Check the Ice

 Failing to remove the ice from the unit can lead to more expensive repairs in the future.
-So, the best thing to do is to switch off the air conditioner and let the ice melt on its own.
+So, the best thing to do is switch off the air conditioner and let the ice melt on its own.

-A thermostat is one of the most essential components that can either make or break your unit’s efficiency.
+A thermostat is one of the essential components that can make or break your unit’s efficiency.
 In other words, your air conditioner won’t turn itself on if you have a problem with your thermostat.

 In such a situation, you are most likely to reprogram or replace the thermostat.
 Always set your thermostat to a comfortable temperature when you’re around to sustain the cooling efficiency inside your home.

-Moreover, it helps to regulate the temperature inside your home, and in doing so, it puts less stress on your HVAC system.
+Moreover, it helps regulate the temperature inside your home, and in doing so, it puts less stress on your HVAC system.

-Schedule an Appointment
+8. Schedule an Appointment